jmarquesOT/sentilo-docs-test/docs/multitenant.rst

 They are the only ones who are able to administer the organization private data, such as its providers, applications, components, sensors and alarms.
 They can also manage its own users.
-The admin users will also be capable of seeng all the defined component and sensor typologies, but they wont be able to modify them.
+The admin users will also be capable of seeing all the defined component and sensor typologies, but they wont be able to modify them.

-Basically, the only difference between the simple Sentilo instance and a Multi Tenant instace version is that only users from one organization can see and access to information from its own organization.
-It’s also possible to share information with another organitzations, as described later.
-This data isolation make possible taking advantadge of user and organization hierarchy.
+Basically, the only difference between the simple Sentilo instance and a Multi Tenant instance version is that only users from one organization can see and access to information from its own organization.
+It’s also possible to share information with another organizations, as described later.
+This data isolation make possible taking advantage of user and organization hierarchy.

 Below, we review the specific behaviour of tenant administration,